lmfit/asteval/doc/safety.rst

 There are other approaches available.
 Python's :py:func:`ast.literal_eval` function is pretty safe in that it cannot evaluate all of Python, but also pretty limited.
-Tools such as `numexpr` and `sympy` are interesting, but actually use `eval` internally, and are not at all safe against its exploits.
+While both ``numexpr`` and ``sympy`` are interesting projects, they also actually use :py:func:`eval` internally, and are not at all safe against its exploits.
+Each of the respective developer groups have been aware of the problem for a decade or so.

 Prohibited Python statements and attributes